 Do Hedge Funds Think MMC Is A Good Stock To Buy Now?

-Heading into the second quarter of 2020, a total of 37 of the hedge funds tracked by Insider Monkey were long this stock, a change of 19% from one quarter earlier.
-On the other hand, there were a total of 29 hedge funds with a bullish position in MMC a year ago.
-With the smart money’s sentiment swirling, there exists a few key hedge fund managers who were upping their holdings significantly (or already accumulated large positions).
+At the end of September, a total of 42 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of 2% from the second quarter of 2021.
+By comparison, 35 hedge funds held shares or bullish call options in MMC a year ago.
+With hedgies’ sentiment swirling, there exists an “upper tier” of notable hedge fund managers who were boosting their stakes meaningfully (or already accumulated large positions).

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|